PROJECTS

 NEUROHACKMAP

 My first Hackathon collaboration - In 2019 summer I partook in a two-week Neurohackademy with the University of Washington, in Seattle, and contributed to a code project which generates interactve visuals on geospatial data related to participants' career movements.
-[LINK to the project]
+View Neurohackmap project on GitHub

 BCOS